 LVPs may be considered new animal drugs and thus LVPs may be considered unsafe under section 512(a)(1) of the Federal Food, Drug, and Cosmetic Act (the FD&C Act) (21 U.S.C.
 360b(a)(1)) and adulterated under section 501(a)(5) of the FD&C Act (21 U.S.C.
 351(a)(5)) if marketed in the absence of an approved new animal drug application.
 However, CVM generally does not intend to take action against LVPs and those marketing LVPs if all of the following criteria are met and the LVP is not otherwise adulterated or misbranded:

 Large volume parenterals must be:

-3. Supplied in sizes appropriate to label claims facilitating use of the contents promptly following initial entry.
+- The LVP is supplied in sizes appropriate to label claims facilitating use of the contents promptly following initial entry.

-5. Labeled to clearly indicate concentration of individual ingredients and physiological parameters of the solution.
+- The LVP is labeled to clearly indicate concentration of individual ingredients and physiological parameters of the solution.

 - The LVP complies with other applicable labeling requirements in the FD&C Act and its implementing regulations, including 21 CFR Part 201.